-Latest News Coronavirus (COVID-19) Updates 15 July 2020 All of our international expeditions scheduled to begin on or before 30 August 2020 have been cancelled or postponed.
-19 June 2020 All of our expeditions scheduled to begin on or before 30 August 2020 have been cancelled or postponed.
+Latest News Coronavirus (COVID-19) Updates 30 September 2020 All international and Australian expeditions to begin on or before 30 November 2020 have been cancelled.
+18 August 2020 All international and Australian expeditions to begin on or before 31 October 2020 have been cancelled, except for Recovery of the Great Barrier Reef 21 - 25 October 2020 for all of you Queenslanders itching for some adventure.
+15 July 2020 All of our international expeditions scheduled to begin on or before 30 September 2020 have been cancelled or postponed.
+19 June 2020 All of our expeditions scheduled to begin on or before 31 August 2020 have been cancelled or postponed.
 4 May 2020 At Earthwatch, connection is not just a value of ours—it’s our entire reason for being.
 Since 1971, we have brought people together from all walks of life—scientists and nature lovers from different countries, cultures, backgrounds, ages, and belief systems—who are committed to studying and protecting the world we live in.
 We’ve cancelled all of our expeditions scheduled to begin on or before 31 July 2020.
 Many additional expeditions remain at risk of cancellation.
 This difficult decision has resulted in the loss of thousands of volunteer hours and critical research funding for our scientists.
 So many of you in our global Earthwatch community have been deeply impacted by this pandemic, and our thoughts are with you.
 We also know that together, we can and will get through this.
 16 March 2020 Our incident response team in the US continues to closely assess the risk and impacts of COVID-19 around the world at Earthwatch expedition locations.
 Authorities continue to elevate travel advisories and restrictions.
 In response, we have taken the following action: As of today, all Earthwatch expeditions (including corporate and education programs) fielding between now and 31 May have been cancelled or postponed.
 The participants and researchers who were directly impacted by this decision have been contacted.
 We will continue to closely monitor the situation and will make a determination about our June teams in the coming weeks.
 If you are currently booked on an Earthwatch expedition and have questions or concerns related to Coronavirus, we encourage you to contact our office on (03) 9016 7590 or email us at [email protected].
 We are happy to share details on our policies and work with you to find solutions.
 Risk & Safety Assessments and Resources We are closely monitoring the situation and taking advice from the World Health Organisation and government and health authorities.
 We receive briefings from our independent security advisor, On Call International, and are in ongoing communication with our on-ground field staff in each of our project locations.
 Disaster preparedness and international safety management have been the cornerstones of Earthwatch operations throughout our nearly 50-year history.
 We are proud that our safety record has maintained the wellbeing of our participants and kept them informed, no matter where they have travelled, and we are fully prepared to meet this same level of care and service throughout the duration of the Coronavirus pandemic.
 Key Information & Advice The current situation can be mentally overwhelming for many of us, and nature can often provide a welcome respite.
 If possible, give yourself a break and step outside into the natural world.
 If you are looking for ways to spend your time while social distancing, consider becoming a citizen scientist, and help capture scientific data for researchers, something important anyone can contribute to without having to venture far!
 Try our free ClimateWatch app which allows users to photograph and record indicator species and behaviours to uncover the impacts of climate change on Australia's plants and animals.
 World Health Organisation Department of Health Coronavirus alert page Beyond Blue - looking after your mental health On a Personal Note At this uncertain time, it’s especially important that we stay informed and connected, to take care of ourselves and our communities.
 We may not be able to come together in person right now, but we can still connect online for creativity, community and collaboration.
 We are grateful for the support and generosity of the Earthwatch community who are helping to create a society that lives in balance with nature.